mtlin8/mtlin8/README.md

-- 👋 Hi, I’m @mtlin8
+- 👋 Hi, I’m Mitchell Lin.
 - 👀 I’m interested in basketball, film, analytics, and software development.
 - 🌱 I’m currently learning C++, Python, SQL, and JavaScript.
 - 💞️ I’m looking to collaborate on really any cool project.
 - 📫 How to reach me?
-Email me at mtlin@usc.edu or hit up my LinkedIn (Mitchell Lin).
+Email me at mtlin@usc.edu or hit up my LinkedIn.

 <!---
 mtlin8/mtlin8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.